WNYA: Acquisition by Hubbard

 On February 25, 2013, Hubbard Broadcasting announced that it would purchase WNYA to form a duopoly with its local NBC affiliate WNYT, for $2.3 million, pending FCC approval.
 As the Capital Region does not have enough full-power stations to legally permit a duopoly, Hubbard sought a failed station waiver to acquire the station; an avenue that rival CBS affiliate WRGB had used in purchasing CW affiliate WCWN in 2006.
 Venture had put WNYA up for sale in 2009, but no other potential buyers came forward.
 The sale did not include class-A station WNYA-CA, which remained with Venture Technologies.
-Under a clause of the sale of WNYA that required WNYA-CA to use a new call sign that does not feature the letters "N" or "Y," that station became WEPT-CA on March 8, 2013.
+Under a clause of the sale of WNYA that required WNYA-CA to use a new call sign that does not feature the letters "N" or "Y", that station became WEPT-CA on March 8, 2013.
 On May 29, 2013, the FCC approved the sale of WNYA to Hubbard, with Venture retaining ownership of WEPT-CA. The sale was consummated on July 15.
 WEPT-CA dropped its simulcast of WNYA-DT2 and switched to AMGTV in September 2013, ending its association with WNYA.
 On December 31, 2015, WNYA added Decades on subchannel 51.3.
 On November 1, 2017, WNYA replaced Antenna TV with Light TV on subchannel 51.2.

-Programming

-Syndicated programming

-Syndicated programming on WNYA includes The King of Queens, Seinfeld, and Right This Minute among others.

 Newscasts

 On April 17, 2006, WRGB began producing an hour-long 7 a.m. newscast on WNYA.
 The newscast moved to WCWN shortly after Freedom's purchase of that station.

-With Hubbard's acquisition of WNYA, the company indicated that it would eventually produce newscasts on the station with an increased emphasis on news from Berkshire County.
-WNYT once operated a Berkshire County bureau in Pittsfield but closed it following the 2008 recession.
-The newscast premiered September 16, 2013 with the title NewsChannel 13 Live at 10 on My 4 Albany.
-The show airs weeknights for a half hour in a fast-paced format and includes a "Berkshire Moment" segment featuring western Massachusetts headlines powered by The Berkshire Eagle.
+With Hubbard's acquisition of WNYA, the company indicated that it would eventually produce newscasts on the station with an increased emphasis on news for the Berkshires.
+WNYT once operated a Berkshire County bureau in Pittsfield but closed it after the Great Recession.
+The newscast premiered September 16, 2013, with the title NewsChannel 13 Live at 10 on My 4 Albany.
+The show airs weeknights for a half hour in a fast-paced format and includes a "Berkshire Moment" segment featuring western Massachusetts-specific stories with the assistance of The Berkshire Eagle.
 It competes with the firmly established hour long broadcast seen every night on WXXA (produced by WTEN) and another sixty-minute news show on WCWN (a weeknight-only production by WRGB).

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WNYA shut down its analog signal, over UHF channel 51, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station "flash-cut" its digital signal into operation VHF channel 13.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 51.
+WNYA shut down its analog signal, over UHF channel 51, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station "flash-cut" its digital signal into operation on VHF channel 13, using virtual channel 51.